pagkly/Zed/Investopedia3/Force Majeure Can Help a Contractor Avoid Catastrophe Liability.md

 ## Understanding Force Majeure

 Force majeure is a French term that literally means "greater force."
-It is related to the concept of an [act of God](https://www.investopedia.com/terms/a/act-god.asp), an event for which no party can be held accountable, such as a hurricane or a tornado.
+It is related to the concept of an [[act of God]](https://www.investopedia.com/terms/a/act-god.asp), an event for which no party can be held accountable, such as a hurricane or a tornado.
 Force majeure also encompasses human actions, however, such as armed conflict.
 Generally speaking, for events to constitute force majeure, they must be unforeseeable, external to the parties of the contract, and unavoidable.
 These concepts are defined and applied differently depending on the jurisdiction.

 The concept of force majeure originated in French civil law and is an accepted standard in many jurisdictions that derive their legal systems from the Napoleonic Code.
-In [common law](https://www.investopedia.com/terms/c/common-law.asp) systems, such as those of the United States and the United Kingdom, force majeure clauses are acceptable but must be more explicit about the events that would trigger the clause.
+In [[common law]](https://www.investopedia.com/terms/c/common-law.asp) systems, such as those of the United States and the United Kingdom, force majeure clauses are acceptable but must be more explicit about the events that would trigger the clause.

 Force majeure is a contract clause that removes liability for catastrophic events, such as natural disasters and warfare.